iboutsikas/iboutsikas.github.io/docs/6.4.0/configuration.md

     image: /hydejack/assets/img/nap.jpg
     color: '#A85641'

-**Note**: It is recommended that you use a blurred image in order for the text to remain readable.
+**NOTE**: It is recommended that you use a blurred image in order for the text to remain readable.
 If you save a blurred image as JPG, it will also drastically reduce its file size.
 {:.message}

 ## Changing `font` and `font_heading`